X-Ray Technician Schools

 AART certification requires completing a degree program within a certain time frame, taking and passing the ARRT certification test, and meeting the ARRT's ethical standards.
 If the program was completed prior to 2013, you need to have finished it within the last five years.
 However, that time limit is changing: AART requirements as of January 2013 make students eligible for certification within only three (not five) years of completing a radiological program.

 Attending X-ray Schools Online

 Due to the hands-on nature of training in X-ray technology and techniques, online programs are usually not approved for certification.
 However, online studies are an option for practicing professionals looking to polish their skills.

 Many states mandate continuing education (CE) for licensed radiological technicians, and the ARRT requires registered technicians to receive CE each year.
 These programs may be available either partially or entirely through online programs.
 As of January 2013, the AART accepts CE credits earned online, as long as the programs meet AART requirements.

 Additionally, if you have some experience working as an X-ray technologist or in a related field in radiographic health care, you may meet the prerequisites for online X-ray tech programs designed specifically for individuals working in what is known as a "limited scope X-ray" capacity, who wish to earn a degree.
 Often, these certificates or degrees are named "fast track radiology" programs because they assume you already have some of the basic skills and knowledge to expand on.

-Additional Sources for Students Interested in Radiologic Technology:
+Additional Sources for Students Interested in X Ray Technology: